When is season 2 of Ricky Gervais series After Life released?

-Ricky Gervais’ brutally trustworthy comedy After Life is coming again to Netflix for a second sequence.
+Ricky Gervais’ brutally sincere comedy After Life is coming again to Netflix for a second sequence.

-This implies followers will probably be reunited with Gervais’ grieving protagonist Tony – however who else will probably be reprising their roles?
-And when will the brand new episodes hit Netflix?

-Right here’s all the things you have to know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…
+Right here’s every little thing that you must know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…

 - Ricky Gervais confirms he’s writing a second sequence of After Life